Strategy and Performance Management

 Environmental changes, e.g.

-Corporate Social Responsibility (CSR) has evolved from consideration of issues beyond narrow requirements (Davis 1973) to societal expectations of organizations (Carroll 1979) to policies reflecting wider societal good (Matten and Moon 2008).
+Corporate Social Responsibility (CSR) has evolved from consideration of issues beyond narrow requirements (Davis, 1973) to societal expectations of organizations (Carroll, 1979) to policies reflecting wider societal good (Matten & Moon, 2008).

 CSR is context-specific organizational actions and policies that take into account stakeholders’ expectations and the triple bottom line of economic, social, and environmental performance.
-Aguinis and Glavas (2012)
+Aguinis & Glavas (2012)

 Responsibilities of organizations to society (i.e., being accountable) and for society (i.e., compensation and value add) as well as good business practices.

-Studies suggest a U-shaped relationship between social and financial performance: moderate CSR can positively impact performance, but excessive CSR may have diminishing returns (Barnett and Salomon 2012).
+Studies suggest a U-shaped relationship between social and financial performance: moderate CSR can positively impact performance, but excessive CSR may have diminishing returns (Barnett & Salomon, 2012).

 The U-shaped relationship suggests organizations must make strategic choices about CSR investment levels: